-Recently I stumbled upon a lovely article in The Scientist, Understanding Body Ownership and Agency
+Recently I stumbled upon a lovely article in The Scientist, Understanding Body Ownership and Agency.

+It suggests there are several "selves" within each of us that integrate into a singular seamless "self".
 It's easy enough to manipulate the sense of ownership in several ways - research on kinaesthetic body illusions such as mirror therapy, rubber hand, are discussed.
 Brain interface prosthetics for amputees are mentioned.

-A slide I made using definitions from the article
+A slide I made using definitions from the article |

 The article proposes that agency and ownership, while slightly different, are integrated into one another, and are interdependent.